renzoyzz/DnDdos/README.md

 ### Loomi - Cleric - Bald Eagle

 - Has no feathers
-- Cleric to heal himself but is cursed by a Witch
+- Cleric to heal himself but is cursed by a witch
-  - Witch wants to
+- Needs money
-- Needs money to be stronger and find the witch
+- Wants to be stronger and find the witch who cursed him.

 ### Ametarasue - Wizard